firebolt55439/Katana/README.md

 - Everything runs client-side, only API being called to is TMDB

 ## In The Works
-- Stable back-end API specification
+- Stable back-end API specification (in progress)
-- Example back-end framework in Python
+- Example back-end framework in Python (mostly done)
-- Source retrieval and rendering from back-end
+- Source retrieval and rendering from back-end (done!)
 - Chromecast and Airplay support

 ## Building & Running